-The Manchester Airport encourages travelers to pre-book for parking.
+The Manchester Airport encourages travellers to pre-book for parking.
 Each terminal has a car park, and space is limited, so the best way to ensure that you get a space is to pre-book your spot.
 If you don’t pre-book, it’s still possible to find parking, but it’s not guaranteed, especially during peak times.

 Note: that drop off areas will be applying parking charges in July 2018.

 One option if pre-booking parking is to request Meet and Greet parking.
-As a convenience to the traveler, the Manchester Airport staff will take your keys at the terminal and park your car for you at your pre-booked spot.
+As a convenience to the traveller, the Manchester Airport staff will take your keys at the terminal and park your car for you at your pre-booked spot.

 Travelers with disabilities or decreased mobility have a number of options at the Manchester Airport.
-Blue badge parking is available in clearly marked bays even for travelers who haven’t pre-booked, though again the safest option is to pre-book.
+Blue badge parking is available in clearly marked bays even for travellers who haven’t pre-booked, though again the safest option is to pre-book.

-Manchester Airport recommends that any disabled or limited mobility travelers contact their airline at least 48 hours in advance to secure accommodations.
+Manchester Airport recommends that any disabled or limited mobility travellers contact their airline at least 48 hours in advance to secure accommodations.
 The airport has a specially trained assistance teams on hand to ensure that your experience is comfortable.
 Manchester Airport also employs a number of Assistance points in all Terminal Entry and Exit points and in all car parks to ensure that assistance will be provided if needed.

-DisabledGo and Manchester airport have collaborated to create a detailed guide for disabled and limited mobility travelers.
+DisabledGo and Manchester airport have collaborated to create a detailed guide for disabled and limited mobility travellers.
 The guide describes all areas of the airport, and includes photographs of all areas covered in the guide.
 The guide can be accessed through the Manchester Airport website.

 Transportation to and From the Airport

 Manchester Airport is easily connected to the surrounding areas via taxi.
 Taxi fares are metered, and can also be rented by the hour.
 Options for taxis range from the standard taxi to mini cabs.
-It’s recommended that travelers taking a minicab agree on a fee in advance, as minicabs’ rates are more variable than standard taxis.
+It’s recommended that traveller taking a minicab agree on a fee in advance, as minicabs’ rates are more variable than standard taxis.
 For standard taxis, fares for any journey taken inside the Manchester Licensed area will be displayed on the meter within the taxi.

-Taxis can pick travelers up at any of the three terminals, as well as at the Manchester Airport train station.
+Taxis can pick travellers up at any of the three terminals, as well as at the Manchester Airport train station.
 When booking in advance, it’s wise to get the phone number of your taxi driver.
 The majority of airport taxi companies will offer a grace period of 45 minutes before departing.

 A taxi ride from the airport the Manchester city centre would take about 20 minutes at fastest to 30 to 40 at peak traffic times.
 A likely fare would be between £25 and £35.